Proper Toothbrushing Techniques

 What are the proper tooth brushing techniques?

 To make sure that you have clean teeth that will both look good and be healthy, you must ensure that all areas of the teeth and gums are covered.
 The faster these positive habits are taught to your children the better the outcome of their future dental awareness is protecting against dental treatment.
 There are not many new dental tips to learn, but once you do learn it will become like second nature every time you brush your teeth.

 Firstly, you should make sure that you have a good quality toothbrush.
 Whether it is a soft regular manual toothbrush or a soft electrical toothbrush the most important part is the bristles are soft.
-Oral B and Sonicare electric toothbrushes are the best researched aids on the dental market and choosing which ever fits your style will work for your benefit.
-The toothbrush should be held in a specific way, and that is at a forty five degree angle.
+Oral B and Sonicare electric toothbrushes are highly recommended researched aids on the dental market and choosing whichever fits your style will work for your benefit.
+The toothbrush should be held in a specific way, and that is at a forty-five degree angle.
 There is no need to be harsh when cleaning, as gentle movements will be just as effective.
 There should be short circular strokes made – each one should be about the same width as a tooth.